shengyanli1982/kairos/README.md

 > If you want the `Scheduler` to use the task name as the identifier, make sure to use different names for each task when `WithUniqued` is set to `true`.
 >
 > When `WithUniqued` is set to `true`, the `Set` and `SetAt` methods will return the `id` of the running task.
+>
+> If you want to access the result value of a custom handler set by `Set` and `SetAt`, you can utilize the `OnTaskExecuted` method in `Callback`.
+This method has a `result` parameter, which represents the result value returned by the custom handler.

 ## 3. Task